-The website opened on the mobile device scans the QR code that is displayed.
-All available QR Codes in the gas analyzer have to be scanned, one after the other.
-The text information that is then displayed on the mobile device can be sent to the local service contact via 'Contact Support'.
+The QR Code Scanner App installed in the mobile device scans the QR Code that is displayed.
+The text information that is then displayed on the mobile device is sent to the local service contact specified in the "Measurement Care" contract, by email or other means of transmission.